sschmid/bee/README.md

 Are you missing a task or feature?
 Create your own plugins and contribute to bee!
 Share your plugins with the bee community so everyone can start saving time today.

+Plugins and commands can easily be discovered with bee's built-in auto-completion! (see [wiki](https://github.com/sschmid/bee/wiki/bee-bash-completion))

 [**🐝 Explore plugins**](https://github.com/sschmid/bee/tree/master/plugins)